Tronikelis/xylene.nvim/README.md

 ## Features

+I want to preface that this file tree right now does not have plans to support file operations such as move/copy/rename ... etc

 - [x] Navigating like a buffer
 - [x] Subsequent empty directories are flattened into one line
 - [x] Incremental rerendering of tree